Mercy on the Mississippi: The USS Red Rover Hospital Ship

 Captured by the US Navy in early 1862, the USS Red Rover was converted for use as the Navy’s first dedicated hospital ship.
 Over the course of her remarkable career, she treated more than 2,000 wounded and sick soldiers and sailors.
 No single vessel in the Civil War treated as many patients and gained as much renown for her merciful efforts.

-The Red Rover was built in 1859 in Cape Girardeau, Missouri.
-She was 256 feet long, weighed 786 tons, and could travel at a maximum speed of 9 knots.
+The Red Rover was built in 1857 in Louisville, Kentucky.
+She was 256 feet long, weighed 786 tons, and could travel at a maximum speed of 9 knots.*

 Her owners designed the Red Rover to provide passenger service along the Mississippi River and tributaries between New Orleans and Nashville.
 With the outbreak of war, however, she was purchased by the Confederate States Navy for use as “accommodations” for soldiers and sailors guarding the river systems that made up the heartland of the Confederate States.